James Buckley (actor)

-James Patrick Buckley (born 14 August 1987) is an English actor, musician, YouTuber and podcaster.
+James Patrick Buckley (born 14 August 1987) is an English actor, comedian, musician, YouTuber and podcaster.
 He is best known for playing Jay Cartwright in the E4 sitcom The Inbetweeners.
 He is also notable for playing the young Del Boy in the BBC comedy-drama Rock & Chips.

 Early life and education

 James Patrick Buckley was born in Croydon, England, but moved to Dagenham at the age of two.
 His father was a postman and his mother worked for the Home Office.
 He attended Beam Primary School, and it was while taking part in school plays that Buckley discovered how much he enjoyed performing.

 From the age of seven, he attended a stage school at weekends.
 At the age of 11 he secured his first professional role, playing Clarence in the West End show Whistle Down the Wind (Aldwych Theatre, 1998).
 The following year he played Gavroche in Les Misérables (Palace Theatre, 1999).
-Around this time, he attended The Chafford School.
+Around this time, he attended The Chafford School in Rainham.

 Career

 Television

 Buckley made his television debut in 2001 in an episode of the BBC sitcom 'Orrible.
 He played Ryan Orlov, the 12-year-old godson of Paul Clark, played by series writer and star Johnny Vaughan.
 Small roles followed in episodes of Teachers (2004), The Bill (2005, 2006, 2008), Holby City (2006), Skins (2007) and Sold (2007).

 He has played major roles in several television comedy and drama series.
 He is best known for his portrayal of Jay Cartwright in the award-winning E4 sitcom, The Inbetweeners (2008–2010), which co-starred Simon Bird, Blake Harrison and Joe Thomas.
-Buckley was the only cast member to appear in the pilot, Baggy Trousers, in which he played the part of Neil rather than Jay.
-Buckley received three awards nominations for his role in The Inbetweeners: Best TV Comedy Actor at the British Comedy Awards in 2010; Comedy Performance at the Royal Television Society (RTS) Awards in 2011; and, the same year, a BAFTA nomination for Male Performance in a Comedy Programme.
+Buckley and Greg Davies were the only cast member to appear in the pilot, Baggy Trousers, in which he played the part of Neil rather than Jay.
+Buckley received three nominations for his role in The Inbetweeners: Best TV Comedy Actor at the British Comedy Awards in 2010; Comedy Performance at the Royal Television Society (RTS) Awards in 2011; and, the same year, the Best Male Comedy Performance at the BAFTA TV Awards.

 Buckley played the part of Fred in the BBC sitcom Off the Hook (2009), having appeared in the pilot, Fresh! the previous year.
 He then played the young Del Boy in the BBC comedy-drama Rock & Chips (2010–2011), a prequel to the sitcom Only Fools and Horses, created and written by John Sullivan.
 Sullivan's untimely death at the age of 64 just five days before transmission of the third episode brought the series to a premature end.